City

 Average Salary: $51,791

-Tutera Senior Living & Health Care provides senior living and health services.
-They value their employees and offer a supportive work environment.
+Tutera Senior Living & Health Care focuses on senior living and healthcare services.
+It offers jobs in caregiving, administration, and management.
+Employees benefit from a strong sense of community and a supportive work environment.

 4. Sauk Valley Community College